- This event has passed.

 - Is reading a skill that can be improved?

 - How often should teens read to unlock real mastery?

 - What are the benefits of stronger reading skills?

 - How do broad reading skills impact school grades and test scores?

 - What nonfiction and fiction books are best for high schoolers?

 - With limited time available, what kind of reading should teens prioritize?

 Can’t make this date?
-We’re also offering the online Why–And What–Teens Should Read Outside of School seminar on the following dates over the next few months:
+Ask when we’re offering our next Why–And What–Teens Should Read Outside of School seminar.

 This seminar is free, but advance registration is required.
 Register through our Student Information Form and specify the Teen Reading seminar.
 We will reply to registrants by email with the invitation to this Zoom seminar.